yuhorizons/yuhorizons.github.io/recipes/movie.md

 * Where should we go?
 * ---
 * Dad:
 * Well, when my Dad first came to Canada he visited Nova Scotia.
-Wouldn't it be nice visit the east coast!
+Wouldn't it be nice to see the east coast?!
 * ---
 * Mom:
 * That sounds like a great idea.